mendersoftware/mender-docs/02.Overview/13.Device-authentication/docs.md

 ## Authentication Token

-After the Mender server authorizes a Device, a subsequent authentication request to the Device Authentication service returns an **authentication token**.
+After the Mender Server authorizes a Device, a subsequent authentication request to the Device Authentication service returns an **authentication token**.
 The Mender client will record the token and attach it to every API call under the HTTP `Authorization` header.

-The token does have an **expiry date** (one week period by default), but the Mender client will obtain a fresh token from the Mender server automatically.
+The token does have an **expiry date** (one week period by default), but the Mender client will obtain a fresh token from the Mender Server automatically.

 For details on the token format please see the relevant [documentation on submitting an authentication request](../../200.Server-side-API/?target=_blank#device-api-device-authentication).